-The Company participates in the Space Network Solutions, LLC ("SNS LLC") with KBR Wyle Services, LLC ("KBR"), a leading provider of specialized engineering, and professional, scientific and technical services primarily to the U.S. federal government.
-Under the terms of the Amended LLC Agreement, we hold a 90% interest in the SNS, LLC and KBR hold a 10% interest.
-SNS, LLC is a VIE and Intuitive Machines is the primary beneficiary.
+The Company participates in the Space Network Solutions joint venture with KBR, a leading provider of specialized engineering, and professional, scientific and technical services primarily to the U.S. federal government.
+Under the terms of the Amended Space Network Solutions limited liability company agreement, we hold a 90% interest in the Space Network Solutions and KBR hold a 10% interest.
+Space Network Solutions is a VIE and Intuitive Machines is the primary beneficiary.

-SNS, LLC was formed to provide cyber security as well as communication & tracking services using its expertise in developing secure ground system architecture for lunar space missions.
-In the second quarter of 2023, NASA awarded SNS, LLC a cost-plus-fixed-fee indefinite-delivery, indefinite quantity contract to support work related to the Joint Polar Satellite System, NASA's Exploration and In-space Services.
-Intuitive Machines and KBR entered into a separate joint venture agreement (the "OMES III JV Agreement") within SNS, LLC to execute the OMES III contract with a profits interest of 47% for Intuitive Machines and 53% for KBR.
-We have determined that the OMES III JV agreement represents a silo within SNS, LLC and is a standalone VIE.
+Space Network Solutions was formed to provide cyber security as well as communication & tracking services using its expertise in developing secure ground system architecture for lunar space missions.
+In the second quarter of 2023, NASA awarded Space Network Solutions a cost-plus-fixed-fee indefinite-delivery, indefinite quantity contract to support work related to the Joint Polar Satellite System, NASA's Exploration and In-space Services.
+Intuitive Machines and KBR entered into a separate joint venture agreement (the "OMES III JV Agreement") within Space Network Solutions to execute the OMES III contract with a profits interest of 47% for Intuitive Machines and 53% for KBR.
+We have determined that the OMES III JV Agreement represents a silo within Space Network Solutions and is a standalone VIE.
 Intuitive Machines is the primary beneficiary of this silo based on the governance structure of the OMES III JV Agreement.
-SNS, LLC has not recognized any activity since its inception.
+As of September 30, 2023, SNS LLC had total assets of \$247 thousand and total liabilities of \$17 thousand.